FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 During my UI integration, I found several places where Kotlin [flows](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) are abused.
-Because it was the first many using Kotlin for many of us in the team, learning all bits of the language wasn't easy.
+Because it was the first time of using Kotlin for many of us in the team, learning all bits of the language wasn't easy.
 My implementation of the event bus helped me gain extra understanding towards [Kotlin coroutines](https://kotlinlang.org/docs/coroutines-overview.html) and thus the usages of flows.

-A common mistake made was piping and transforming data from one flow to another.
+A common mistake made was when piping and transforming data from one flow to another.
 Suppose there are two flows (or pipelines), one for bags of flour and the other one for buckets of waters, and we want to create a flow of dough out of the flour and water from the flow.
-It is tempting to create an empty flow and an " actor" who picks out one bag of flour and and one bucket of water, put it through some processing, and then drop the processed dough to the new empty flow (shown in the highlight).
+It is tempting to create an empty flow and an "actor" who picks out one bag of flour and and one bucket of water, put it through some processing, and then drop the processed dough to the new empty flow (shown in the highlight).